change/longlinks/README.md

 [tutorial](https://medium.freecodecamp.org/how-to-build-a-serverless-url-shortener-using-aws-lambda-and-s3-4fbdf70cbf5c).

 `longlinks` uses a consistent hashing algorithm to convert long URLs into short hashes, encoded with a base-48 alphanumeric character set.
 It is optimized for ease of operation, cost effectiveness at scale, and for generating URLs suitable for social media sharing.
-A list of safe/supported domains must be specified as part of your configuration.
+A list of allowed domains (for input URLs) must be specified as part of your configuration.

 > **Note:** The consistent hashing algorithm allows for fast and simple link _creation_, but also means that there's a very small but non-zero chance of "collisions", where two different URLs shorten to the same value.
 If your links will stay relevant in perpetuity, it's probably not the approach you want.

 ## Installing